Newtown residents lament loss of vital service

 Newtown mum Clare said it was a shame as the branch was well used by local residents especially those with young children down the road at Newtown School.

 “I’m not surprised, but [still] upset.
 The bank closing is not based on community need,” she said.

 Clare had just used the post shop to help her daughter send off a birthday present for a faraway friend and said the family regularly used the service.

-Meanwhile local residents have taken a 700- signature petition to Parliament where they hope to have their concerns heard by the economic development, science and innovation select committee.
+Meanwhile local residents have taken a petition with 7000 signatures to Parliament where they hope to have their concerns heard by the economic development, science and innovation select committee.